Embraer flying taxi unit Eve, valued at $2.9 bln, to list on NYSE

 SAO PAULO, Dec 21 (Reuters) - Brazilian planemaker Embraer SA EMBR3.SA has agreed to combine its electric aircraft subsidiary Eve with Zanite SPAC and list it on NYSE, the companies said on Tuesday.

 After the transactions, Eve, listed on NYSE under the ticker EVEX, will have a $512 million cash position that will be used to develop Eve's flying taxi.
-The company already has an order pipeline of $5 billion, comprised of 1,735 battery-powered craft that takes off and lands vertically.
+The company already has an order pipeline of more than $5 billion.

 Embraer will own 80% of Eve after the SPAC combination and additional investment from the group.
 Eve's cash position is expected to be enough to fund the flying taxi development through its certification, expected for 2025, Embraer CEO Francisco Gomes Neto told Reuters.